Finn’s post-op care following leg surgery was hugely difficult, not just due to his immense size, but to complications with healing

 Alternative accommodation was provided for Finn during the most intensive phase of his treatment, enabling him to have access to 24 hour care, in a safe and supportive environment.
 The difficulties associated with lifting and moving him were minimised and veterinary attention was easily accessible.

 The PAWS team member accompanied Finn's owners on subsequent vet appointments to note information given and also to ask pertinent questions during a very stressful and traumatic time.
-Emotional support continued after Finn's untimely death, which was much appreciated by his owners.
+The emotional support offered following his untimely death, was much appreciated by Finn's owners.